icgrp/ese532_handouts/ese532_handouts/hw1/c_refresher.md

     across other C compilers.
 In some cases, Xilinx tools will use gcc internally.
-For some of your development (including, perhaps, for this section of this assignment) you may find it useful to get your C working on a workstation, laptop, or AWS cloud computer using gcc.]
+For some of your development (including, perhaps, for this section of this assignment) you may find it useful to get your C working on a workstation, laptop, or AWS A1 instance using gcc.]

-9. If the preprocessor cannot find a file that is included with `#include`, give at least three different ways you could resolve the problem so that the preprocessor can find the file?
+11. If the preprocessor cannot find a file that is included with `#include`, give at least three different ways you could resolve the problem so that the preprocessor can find the file?
 (1--2 lines each)